 The Untold Story

-Barack Obama was sworn in as the 44th President of the United States of America.
-This is a remarkable accomplishment for any person—to become leader of the most powerful nation in the world.
+Barack Obama served as the 44th President of the United States of America.
+This is a remarkable accomplishment for any person—to become the leader of the most powerful nation in the world.
 It’s even more of an accomplishment for a young Black man to be elected to such a position of power.
 We saw this being accomplished through an excellent, tightly ran campaign using the energy of both young and older Americans.
 We saw the adequate use of the latest technology.
-We saw grass roots fund raising and organizational management.
+We saw grassroots fundraising and organizational management.
 We saw people of all races, religions, and nationalities working day and night to secure a victory, and a place in history for a candidate they believed in.

 Now, let’s skip a few more important moments like the desegregation of the US Armed forces and the successes of the black soldier in battle and in aviation such as the Tuskegee Airmen and let’s go to1963 to the Lincoln Memorial where Dr. Martin Luther King Jr. is giving his infamous “I have a Dream” speech.
 Let’s now follow Dr. King back to Selma Alabama and witness an intense meeting at a round table where the contents of the Voting Rights Act is being discussed and finalized.
 Now we’ll follow Dr. King back to Washington DC and witness this Act become a bill signed into law by President Johnson.
 These historical events in American history paved the road for Barack Obama to become the first African American President of the United States of America, although by now he was just a kid living in Hawaii.

 As we move forward in anticipation of a Barack Obama Administration let’s not forget the struggles of Americans before us who paved the way for all Americans to benefit from such a historical election.
 Let’s not forget the American wars fought both internally and externally for freedoms.
-Let’s not forget the John McCain’s who suffered so the Barack Obama’s can live in a world of peace and run for the highest office in the land.
-Let's not forget the Civil Rights Movement, The Women's Sufferage Movement, THe American Civil War, and other battles for social justice.
+Let’s not forget the John McCain’s who suffered so that the Barack Obama’s can live in a world of peace and run for the highest office in the land.
+Let's not forget the Civil Rights Movement, The Women's Sufferage Movement, The American Civil War, and other battles for social justice.
 We’ve come a long way but there are still some in America who’s clocks and calendars have not been updated.
-This recent election proved that they are now the new minorities.

-Whether you voted for Barack Obama or not lets celebrate his victory as it is a reflection of the true America.
+Whether you voted for Barack Obama or not let's celebrate his victory as it is a reflection of the true America.
 Not the America we’ve been living in for the past eight years but the America we’ve been building for the past 400 + years.
 Barack Obama’s election to the highest office in the land has renewed America’s status of a graceful, caring, and democratic nation in the eyes of the world.
-His victory alone has done more to lift the American spirit than anything we’ve seen in the last 12 years and he’s not even in the oval office yet.
 His victory was without major conflict and the voting numbers gave him a clear win without any doubt or recounting.
 The world saw a clean and fair election process which Americans can be proud of.
-Once again the world is looking inwards to America for strength and leadership.

 So, how did Barack Obama become the first African American President of the United States of America?
 The answer….timing!
 The source….The US Constitution.
 The path….American History.